 It’s important to pick a sunscreen that blocks both UVA and UVB rays, since both types of radiation damage skin.

 UVA rays penetrate deep into the skin and contribute to its premature aging.
 Creating an immediate tanning effect, these rays do not cause a protective tan.
 Actually, they are responsible for allergic reactions in people who are intolerant to sun exposure, and they can also lead to pigmentation disorders (e.g. dark spots).
 Photo sensitivity due to some medications is also caused by UVA rays, which are also the culprits behind certain types of skin cancer.

 UVB rays cause sunburn, a type of skin damage that should be avoided at all costs.
 They also account for persistent tans, browning and thickened skin since they increase melanin production.
 As a result, UVB rays significantly increase the risk of skin cancer .

 For optimal performance, sunscreen must contain filters capable of absorbing or deflecting UV radiation.
 To provide very effective UVA and UVB protection, products may contain several different filters with complimentary properties.

 Here are a few examples of common UV filters found in today’s sun protection products:

 - Tinosorb M and S (bisoctrizole and demotrizinol)

 The latest UV filters, such as Mexoryl SX and XL, Tinosorb M and S, are photostable and deliver a high degree of protection at a relatively low concentration compared to other active ingredients.
-This reduces the risk of skin irritation and that’s great news for people with sensitive skin.
+This reduces your chances of skin irritation—great news for people with sensitive skin!

 Photostability and water resistance